schellrw/consumer_complaints/README.md

 02: NLP with Gensim's Doc2Vec embedded vectors and product classification with several classification models.

 03: NLP with simpleTransformers multi-classification model and GPU acceleration.
-LLMs evaluated: bert-base-uncased.
+LLMs evaluated: bert-base-uncased and bert-large-uncased.